FlowiseAI/FlowiseDocs/configuration/databases.md

 # Databases

-Flowise supports 3 database types:
+Flowise supports three database types:

 * SQLite
 * MySQL
 * PostgreSQL

 SQLite will be the default database.
-These databases can be configured with following env variables:
+These databases can be configured with the following env variables:

 ### SQLite